vemonet/json-ld-editor-react/README.md

 yarn upgrade
 ```

-## Run in production :rocket:
+## Run in production 🛩️

-> This website is automatically deployed by a [GitHub Actions worklow](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://maastrichtu-ids.github.io/fair-metadata-wizard
+This website is automatically deployed by a [GitHub Actions worklow](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://maastrichtu-ids.github.io/fair-metadata-wizard

-You can build locally in `/web-build` folder and serve on [http://localhost:5000 :package:](http://localhost:5000)
+You can build locally in `/web-build` folder and serve on [http://localhost:5000](http://localhost:5000)

 ```bash
 yarn build